APRIL ONLY: Get a free iPad!Enroll Online »

 - The Career Step Pharmacy Technician program has been reviewed and approved by the State Boards of Pharmacy in Indiana, Utah, and Virginia.
 (Many states don't have any regulations on the education of pharmacy technicians, and very few require board approval.
 For more information on each state's pharmacy technician education regulations, view our State Requirements pdf.)
 Walgreens and CVS Pharmacy also offer Career Step Pharmacy Technician students the opportunity to participate in a hands-on externship in their stores nationwide.

-- The Medical Administrative Assistant program is approved by the National Healthcareer Association (NHA), a leading organization focused on increasing the quality of health career education.
+- The Medical Administrative Assistant with EHR and Medical Administrative Assistant programs are approved by the National Healthcareer Association (NHA), a leading organization focused on increasing the quality of health career education.

 Career Step programs are also designed to prepare you for certifications that greatly improve your employment opportunities.
 Employers are often more familiar with various credentials than with the quality of education provided by different schools.
 To help your resume stand out from other applicants, various Career Step programs help prepare students to earn the following third-party credentials: